|Nutritional Guidelines (per serving)|

 Stir in the vegan margarine and vanilla extract, and heat for another 2-3 minutes.

 Remove from microwave and quickly stir in the baking soda, just until it gets foamy.
-IMMEDIATELY pour the mixture onto the lightly grease baking sheet.
+Immediately pour the mixture onto the lightly greased baking sheet.

 Allow your peanut brittle to cool (don't touch!) for about 15 minutes, until firm and set.

 Break your peanut brittle into pieces, and munch away!

 Store your homemade peanut brittle in a zip-lock bag or another air-tight container.